Noodlehead259/Excel-Analytics-Website/README.md

 4. Test thoroughly
 5. Submit a pull request

-## License
+## 📄 License

 This project is licensed under the MIT License.

-## Support
+## 🆘 Support

-For support and questions, please open an issue in the repository.
+If you encounter any issues or have questions, please open an issue on GitHub.

+---

+**Built with ❤️ using the MERN Stack**